-- "After recounting the story of the first killing, the murder of a brother by a brother, the crime of Cain inspite of Abel's declaration of his own doctrine of nonviolence, the doctrine of every Moslem in like circumstances, "Even if thou stretch forth thy hand against me to slay me; verily I fear God, the Lord of the Worlds", the Quran says: "For this have we obtained unto the children of Israel that whoever slayeth another soul unless it be for man-slaughter or for spreading disorder in land, it is as though he slew all mankind; and whoever saveth a life it is as though he saved all mankind alive.
+- 4. "After recounting the story of the first killing, the murder of a brother by a brother, the crime of Cain inspite of Abel's declaration of his own doctrine of nonviolence, the doctrine of every Moslem in like circumstances, "Even if thou stretch forth thy hand against me to slay me; verily I fear God, the Lord of the Worlds", the Quran says: "For this have we obtained unto the children of Israel that whoever slayeth another soul unless it be for man-slaughter or for spreading disorder in land, it is as though he slewall mankind; and whoever saveth a life it is as though he saved all mankind alive.
 (Sura-i-Matiah, Chapter V.) - 5.
 "And (the servitors of the Beneficient God are) they who call on no other gods with God, nor slay the soul God that forbidden to be slain, except for just cause, and commit not fornication, for he who doth this shall meet the reward of sin (that part of Hell which is known as Asam) Doubled unto him shall be the torment of the Day of resurrection, and therein shall he remain disgraced for ever."
-(Sura-i Alfurggan, Chapter XXV)

-1. "Shedding a Moslem's blood is not permissible except in three cases, when a life is taken for a life " (i.e. as punishment for a renegade deserting his side).
-(This is to be found in the most authentic collections of Bukhari, Moslem, Tirmizi, Abu Daud, Nasai and others.)

-2. "A Moslem is he from whose tongue and hand a Moslem remained immune, (Bukhari-B, Moslem-M, Abu-Daud-AD, Tirmizi-T, &c.)

-- 3. "To abuse a Moslem is wrong doing; and to war against him is infidelity ('Kuff') (B: M: T: AD:) Nasai N: Ibn -i-Maja-IM.) - 4.
+(Sura-i Alfurggan, Chapter XXV) - I. "Shedding a Moslem's blood is not. permissible except in three cases, when a life is taken for a life" (i.e. as punishment for a renegade deserting his side).
+(This is to be found in the most authentic collections of Bukhari, Moslem, Tirmizi, Abu Daud, Nasai and others.) - "A Moslem is he from whose tongue and hand a Moslem remained immune."
+(Bukhari-B, Moslem-M, Abu-Daud-AD, Tirmizi-T, &c.) - 3.
+"To abuse a Moslem is wrong doing; and to war against him is infidelity ('Kuff') (B: M: T: AD:) Nasai N: Ibn -i-Maja-IM.) - 4.
 "He who bore arms against us is not from among us ", i.e. is not a Moslem any longer (B: M: T: AD:) - 5.
 "Even if the inhabitants of all the heavens and all the earths were accessories in the slaying of a single Moslem, God will certainly push them all into fire."
 (T: Behaqi-BQ-Tibrani-TB). - 6.
-"Whoso assisted in the slaying of a Moslem even with a half a word, shall meet God with this written between his eyes; Despairer from God's Mercy (i.e. he shall receive no portion of God's abounding Mercy:") (IM: BQ: Asbahani).

-still an infidel, nor the man who killed [Government.
+"Whoso assisted in the slaying of a Moslem even with a half a word, shall meet God with this written between his eyes; "Despairer from God's Mercy (i.e. he shall receive no portion of God's abounding we [Mercy:") (IM: BQ: Asbahani). - this easy.
+If ye shun the great things that 7.
+"God may, it is to be hoped, forgive are forbidden, we will blot out your every sin, but not the man who died while still an infidel, nor the man who killed [Government.
 All the sin would be those a Moslem wilfully."
 (AD: Ibn-i-Haban: N: Hakim.)

-- "Let him who can see to it that there is not between him and Heaven even a handful of a Moslem's blood, even as much as a fowl's which is killed for food, for whosoever such a man will present himself before any of the gates of Paradise, God will in-terpose Himself between him and Paradise".
-(TB:BQ). - 9.
+- "Let him who can see to it that there is not between him and Heaven even a handful of a Moslem's blood, even as much as a fowl's which is killed for food, for whoseever such a man will present himself before any of the gates of Paradise, God will interpose Himself between him and Paradise ".
+(TB :BQ). - 9.
 "When two Mussalmans quarrel with each other and use their swords, both the slayer and the slain shall be cast into the Fire."
 When the people said Prophet of God, the reason for the slayer being cast into the Fire is plain but why the slain as well?
 The prophet replied, "Because he had intended to kill his companion".
-(B: M: T: &c.).
+(B:M:T:&c.).